 Read what people are saying about us – user feedback.

-Years before the station launched, the team behind Distortion Radio was working hard to create something different and exciting in the industry.
+Years before Distortion Radio launched, the team behind it was working hard to create something different and exciting in the industry.
 With the continual demise of alternative rock on terrestrial stations throughout the United States, it was only logical to develop something new to satisfy an audience that had been increasingly underserved by corporate radio.
 Inspired by the growth of internet radio and the demand for alternative music within online communities around the world, the team set out to build a platform that would ideally make radio the way it should be: creative, engaging, and entertaining.
 Several years of research and development paved the way for what would be deemed "The Alternative Revolution."